Lyapunov functions for linear damped wave equations in one-dimensional space with dynamic boundary conditions: Numerical schemes and simulations.

 The idea of a symplectic scheme is to combine an implicit scheme together with an explicit one.
 This leads to

 The second line is implicit, but $R$ in our case is a diagonal matrix and so the associated inverse matrix is easily computed

 There are several key points to note in this last equation.
 First, the term $(1+E^{-1}\Delta t R)^{-1}$ correspond to a contraction map in the case where $R$ is positive, and therefore is associated with dissipation terms.
-Second, in the case where $R$ represent anti-dissipation term, there exist discretized steps $\frac{\Delta t}{Dx}$ where the numerical shame is undefined.
+Second, in the case where $R$ represent anti-dissipation term, there exist discretized steps $\frac{\Delta t}{dx}$ where the numerical shame is undefined.
 Third, where $R=0$, these equations are two-step explicit ones.
-The value selected for the numerical simulation for the wave is summarized in Table~\ref{Table_simu}.
-The control law parameters and the initial condition are described in Table~\ref{Table}
+The value selected for the numerical simulation for the output regulation problem is summarized in Table~\ref{Table_simu}.

-The first round of simulations aims at showing the behavior of the wave in some really simple case where the input is neutralized see Figure~\ref{fig_1}-\ref{fig_3}.
-In Figure~\ref{fig_1} we can see that the initial condition at $x=1$ propagate to the $x=0$ boundary and so on.
-We can see that when time increases, the oscillation resulting from the initial condition degenerates in smaller oscillation which starts to appear and become more frequent.
-In Figure~\ref{fig_2}, we have a small damping, and so the amplitude of the wave decreases, but the form of the oscillation remains the same.
-In Figure~\ref{fig_3}, since the damping is larger, the decline of the amplitude is more significant.

-The purpose of the second round of simulations is to illustrate how the system together with the control law behave.
-This concerns Figure~\ref{fig_4}-\ref{fig_6}.
-In Figure~\ref{fig_4}, the wave has the same parameters as Figure~\ref{fig_1}, but with the control law the oscillation resulting from the initial condition, is slowly extinguished and the wave is regulated towards the reference.
-The same observation can be made with Figure~\ref{fig_5} and Figure~\ref{fig_6}.

-The last round of simulations concerns the case when a large damping is given by the control law, see Figure~\ref{fig_7}-\ref{fig_9}.

-We notice from these figures that adding large damping to the boundary does not necessarily result in the wave equation behaving better, as we see some kind of driven oscillation appears.
-This is more properly captured with the difference between Figure~\ref{fig_4B} and Figure~\ref{fig_7B}, which depict only the boundary velocities associated with the configuration in Figure~\ref{fig_4} and Figure~\ref{fig_7B}.
-The control law associated with Figure~\ref{fig_4} and Figure~\ref{fig_4B} is given in Figure~\ref{fig_4U}.
-The control law associated with Figure~\ref{fig_7} and Figure~\ref{fig_7B} is given in Figure~\ref{fig_7U}.